House

 Download 1800 Pixels JPEG Image.

-Ready-to-feature articles on Shade are available in these languages: Hindi, English, Spanish, French, Italian, German, Dutch, Chinese (Mandarin), Portuguese, Indonesian, Japanese, Turkish, Russian, Arabic (Standard) and Korean, for your convenience.
+Our Shade articles are prepped and available in these languages: Hindi, English, Spanish, French, Italian, German, Dutch, Chinese (Mandarin), Portuguese, Indonesian, Japanese, Turkish, Russian, Arabic (Standard) and Korean, ready for your use.

 In order to avoid pressure from the neighboring land, a large and small wall was built on the adjacent side of the site to block the view, and the wall was folded down to form a roof under which living space was created.The dining room is located 1m down from the entrance to minimize the ceiling height and brightness.
 The living room, one meter up from the dining room, has a high ceiling and a large opening.The contraction of the space naturally directs the eye to the sky between the two roofs.